Day Trading the NFP and Jobs Report

 A smaller unemployment number is usually better than a bigger one.
 This is because the economy tends to do well when most people are working.

 A closely-watched unemployment rate is U6.
 U6 is an unemployment rate that includes also the people of working age who are working part-time for economic reasons.
-The previous NFP report showed that the NFP was at 6.9%.
+The U6 unemployment rate rose to more than 20% during the pandemic.

 However, this has not been the case in the United States and in other developed countries like Japan and the European Union.